impact-initiatives/impactR4PHU/README.md

 different levels as shown in the screenshot below.
 </li>
 <li>
-The Excel file includes 2 sheets.
+The Excel file includes many sheets.
 The first 2 are all the tables that you see in the first part of the HTML output.
 You can navigate to respective tables through the first sheet “Table of Contents”.
+The other sheets are teh different disaggregated tables.
 </li>
 <li>
 PH integrated table excel file that is used as input for the Integrated